pinkpong111/instability-dynamics-multi-agent/README.md

 > This expresses a **qualitative tradeoff** rather than a precise optimization formula.
 > An optimal intervention point $t^*$ exists where total cost is minimized.

 The storm stages (Section 1.4) interact with this tradeoff directly: intervention at Stage 0–1 corresponds to early, low-cost intervention; intervention at Stage 2–3 corresponds to late, high-cost intervention.
-The optimal $t^*$ typically falls within the Stage 1 window.
+The optimal $t^*$ typically falls within the Stage 1 interval.

 ---